Hurricane Ike: Impact

-Turks and Caicos Islands and The Bahamas
+Lucayan Archipelago

 Power was lost throughout Grand Turk Island, an estimated 80%–95% of the houses there were damaged, 20% of which was a total loss.
 There was also significant structural damage to roofs and buildings containing health services resulting in the disruption of most health services.
 The local pharmacy roof collapsed, destroying the area's prescription drug supply, the police station, and the prison was significantly damaged and local supplies facilities were either damaged or destroyed.
 A two-year-old cruise ship terminal on Grand Turk owned by Carnival Cruise Lines was significantly damaged.
 Water and electricity were also disrupted but since have been restored.
 Meanwhile, in South Caicos, 95% of the houses were also damaged, with over one-third significantly damaged or destroyed.
 Damage also occurred on other islands, mostly agricultural or the fishing industry, but in general, the damage was minor.

 Buildings on the islands have been severely weakened and 750 people have lost their homes.
 Due to the extent and magnitude of damage and affected the population, the Government of the Turks and Caicos declared Grand Turk and South Caicos Islands disaster areas.

-In Great Inagua Island, The Bahamas, eighty percent of houses sustained damage with almost a third of them having significant damage.
+In Great Inagua Island, the Bahamas, eighty percent of houses sustained damage with almost a third of them having significant damage.
 The local Morton Salt factory was damaged and shut down operations.
 A few outlining islands suffered minor damage and no casualties were reported.
-Overall damage from the Turks and Caicos and The Bahamas was estimated between $50 million and $200 million.
+Overall damage from the Turks and Caicos and the Bahamas was estimated between $50 million and $200 million.